lsst/LDM-135/index.rst

 operators.
 Although nearly anything can be implemented in successive MR stages, there may be more efficient methods, and those methods do not need to be reinvented constantly.
-MR developers have also explored the addition of indexes, schemas, and other database-ish features4.
-Some have even built a complete relational database system5 on top of MR.
+MR developers have also explored the addition of indexes, schemas, and other database-ish features.[#]_ Some have even built a complete relational database system[#]_ on top of MR.

+.. [#] An example of that is `Hive <http://hadoop.apache.org/hive>`_

+.. [#] An example of that is `HadoopDB <http://db.cs.yale.edu/hadoopdb/hadoopdb.html>`_

 The database community has benefited from MR's experience in two ways:

 1. Every parallel shared-nothing DBMS can use the MR execution style for internal processing – while often including more-efficient execution plans for certain types of queries.
-Though systems such as Teradata or IBM's DB2 Parallel Edition have long supported this, a number of other vendors are building new shared-nothing-type systems6.
-It is worth noting that these databases typically use MR-style execution for aggregation queries.
+Though systems such as Teradata or IBM's DB2 Parallel Edition have long supported this, a number of other vendors are building new shared-nothing-type systems.[#]_ It is worth noting that these databases typically use MR-style execution for aggregation queries.

 2. Databases such as Greenplum (part of EMC) and Aster Data (part of Teradata since March 2011) have begun to explicitly support the MR programming model with user-defined functions.
 DBMS experts have noted that supplying the MR programming model on top of an existing parallel flow engine is easy, but developing an efficient parallel flow engine is very hard.
 Hence it is easier for the DMBS community to build map/reduce than for the map/reduce community to add full DBMS functionality.

+.. [#] ParAccel, Vertica, Aster Data, Greenplum, DATAllegro (now part of Microsoft), Datapuia, Exasol and SciDB

 The fact MR community is rapidly adding database/SQL like features on top of their plain MR (Tenzing, Hive, HadoopDB, etc), confirms the need